awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_6_Cost_Anomaly_Detection/2_Create_monitor.md

 A new monitor can take **24 hours** to begin detecting new anomalies.
 {{% /notice %}}

+### Congratulations!
+**This is an example....**
+You have completed this section of the lab.
+In this section you successfully deployed two AWS CloudFormation templates of the lab and confirmed the relevant resources were created using the AWS Console.

+Click on **Next Step** to continue to the next section.
 {{< prev_next_button link_prev_url="../1_cad_intro/" link_next_url="../3_investigate_anomaly/" />}}